samandmac/PhyloBuild/README.md

 # PhyloTree - Pipeline
 This is a pipeline that can be used to generate a phylogenetic tree of species of interest, including a heatmap showing carriage of specific genes, the assigned grouping of strains, and the names of each strain.
 Required for this to run is a list of genome sequences of interest, a list of gene sequences of interest, genomes that can be used to help expand the tree (as template genomes), and a list of genes that can split the species used into groups.

+# Prior to PhyloTree.sh
+Some tools may be used before PhyloTree.sh is ran, which will be described here.

+   **PhyloGenes.sh** (allows user to auto-generate geneList.txt file from full genomes in use, and a reference genome)

+   **PhyloGroup.sh** (allows user to group E.coli strains by their phylogroup, designated by the Clermont Scheme sequences)

+These can be ran simply as `bash Phyloxxxx.sh`, which makes the assumption you are working from the directories as in gitHub default.
+If you wish to designate some new directory paths, you can input parameters up to "-o" as below.

 # Usage
 `bash PhyloTree.sh [OPTIONAL PARAMETERS]`